LieberInstitute/DeDHed/README.md

 with removing the effects of bench degradation.
 The `qsvaR` package combines an established method for removing the effects of degradation from RNA-seq data with easy to use functions.
-It is the second iteration of the qSVA framework paper ([Jaffe et al, PNAS, 2017](https://doi.org/10.1073/pnas.1617384114)).
+It is the second iteration of the qSVA framework ([Jaffe et al, PNAS, 2017](https://doi.org/10.1073/pnas.1617384114)).

 The first step in the `qsvaR` workflow is to create an